Blog

 Stan Schofield advised:

-Understanding Costs & Contracting
+Understanding Costs and Contracting

 The panelists also underscored the importance of labs understanding their costs and working closely with data analytics and financial teams.